David Attenborough: Species named after Attenborough

 At least 20 species and genera, both living and extinct, have been named in Attenborough's honour.
 Plants named after him include an alpine hawkweed (Hieracium attenboroughianum) discovered in the Brecon Beacons, a species of Ecuadorian flowering tree (Blakea attenboroughi), one of the world's largest-pitchered carnivorous plants (Nepenthes attenboroughii), along with a genus of flowering plants (Sirdavidia).

-Several Arthropods are named after Attenborough including a butterfly, Attenborough's black-eyed satyr (Euptychia attenboroughi), a dragonfly, Attenborough's pintail (Acisoma attenboroughi), a millimetre-long goblin spider (Prethopalpus attenboroughi), an ornate Caribbean smiley-faced spider (Spintharus davidattenboroughi), an Indonesian flightless weevil (Trigonopterus attenboroughi), a Madagascan ghost shrimp (Ctenocheloides attenboroughi), and a soil snail (Palaina attenboroughi).
+Several arthropods are named after Attenborough, including: a butterfly, Attenborough's black-eyed satyr (Euptychia attenboroughi); a dragonfly, Attenborough's pintail (Acisoma attenboroughi); a millimetre-long goblin spider (Prethopalpus attenboroughi); an ornate Caribbean smiley-faced spider (Spintharus davidattenboroughi); an Indonesian flightless weevil (Trigonopterus attenboroughi); a Madagascan ghost shrimp (Ctenocheloides attenboroughi); and a soil snail (Palaina attenboroughi).

-The Monogenean Cichlidogyrus attenboroughi, a parasite from a deep-sea fish in the Lake Tanganyika, is probably the only parasite species named after him.
-Vertebrates have also been named after Attenborough, including a Namibian lizard (Platysaurus attenboroughi), a bird (Polioptila attenboroughi), a Peruvian frog (Pristimantis attenboroughi), a Madagascan stump-toed frog (Stumpffia davidattenboroughi), and one of only four species of long-beaked echidna (Zaglossus attenboroughi).
+The Monogenean Cichlidogyrus attenboroughi, a parasite from a deep-sea fish in Lake Tanganyika, may be the only parasitic species named after him.
+Several vertebrates have also been named after Attenborough, including: a Namibian lizard (Platysaurus attenboroughi); a bird (Polioptila attenboroughi); a Peruvian frog (Pristimantis attenboroughi); a Madagascan stump-toed frog (Stumpffia davidattenboroughi); and one of only four species of echidna (Zaglossus attenboroughi).

 In 1993, after discovering that the Mesozoic reptile Plesiosaurus conybeari did not belong to the genus Plesiosaurus, the palaeontologist Robert Bakker renamed the species Attenborosaurus conybeari.
 A fossilised armoured fish discovered in Western Australia in 2008 was named Materpiscis attenboroughi, after Attenborough had filmed at the site and highlighted its scientific importance in Life on Earth.
-In 2015, a species of tree from Gabon (in the Annonaceae family) Sirdavidia Couvreur & Sauquet was named with his title.

 The Materpiscis fossil is believed to be the earliest organism capable of internal fertilisation.

+In 2015 a species of tree from Gabon (in the Annonaceae family) Sirdavidia Couvreur & Sauquet was named with his title.

 A miniature marsupial lion, Microleo attenboroughi, was named in his honour in 2016.
 The fossil grasshopper Electrotettix attenboroughi was named after Attenborough.
-In March 2017, a 430 million year old tiny crustacean was named after him.
-Called Cascolus ravitis, the first word is a Latin translation of the root meaning of "Attenborough", and the second is based on a description of him in Latin.
-In July 2017, the Caribbean bat Myotis attenboroughi was named after him.
+In March 2017 a 430-million-year-old small crustacean was named after him.
+Called Cascolus ravitis, the first word is a Latin translation of the root meaning of "Attenborough" and the second is based on a description of him in Latin.
+In July 2017 the Caribbean bat Myotis attenboroughi was named after him.
 A new species of fan-throated lizard from coastal Kerala in southern India was named Sitana attenboroughii in his honour when it was described in 2018.